 He also wanted to improve the lives of his peers by urging them to perform works of charity rather than simply talk about what should be done to help the needy.
 Now beatified by the Vatican, Blessed Frederic founded the Society in the name of St. Vincent de Paul, a French priest from the late 16th and early 17th centuries who alerted the people of his day to many of society's ills.

 Along with several friends, Frederic visited the poor in their home, helping them whenever possible by sharing whatever food of other necessities were available for them to give.
 More importantly, the young friends provided food for the spirit through their many acts of kindness and friendship.

 The Society's work quickly began to spread are arrived in the United States in 1845 with the founding of what is now the Council of the United States in St. Louis, Missouri.

-This international organization is made up of lay Catholic men and women who are commited to live and grow in their Christian failth through prayer and personal involvement in charitable works.
+This international organization is made up of lay Catholic men and women who are committed to live and grow in their Christian faith through prayer and personal involvement in charitable works.
 It has spread to more than 144 nations, with more than 900,000 members worldwide.

 Our members, called Vincentians, continually strive to promote the dignity of the people they serve while helping alleviate their suffering and distress and working to correct conditions that cause these problems.